pratyush19919/Raspberry-Pi-and-Telegram-App-Control-GPIO-s/README.md

 The python module 'telepot'.
 Telepot helps you build applications for Telegram Bot API.
 It can be installed with the command "pip install telepot".
 In telegram creating a bot is very easy.For creating your own bot, visit https://core.telegram.org/bots using BotFather in Telegram App.
 After creating bot, it will generate a unique API TOKEN which you need to paste it in the code.
+Also by using web scraping technique we can access news through the bot just by messaging it for "news".The python modules used for scraping are "requests" and "BeautifulSoup" this way we can read the news and trends of the day through telegram app chatbot